temporalio/documentation/docs/typescript/patching.md

 :::info

-In principle, the Node.js patching mechanism works similarly to the one presented in the video, however, the API is different.
+In principle, the TypeScript patching mechanism works similarly to the one presented in the video, however, the API is different.

 :::